PM releases Rs 2,691 cr for PMAY-G beneficiaries, slams previous govts for their policies, 'wrong' intentions | Science-Environment

-Prime Minister Narendra Modi on Wednesday lashed out at previous governments, saying the poor had to the bear the brunt of their ''wrong'' policies and intentions.
-He also said the poor people never believed in the past that the government will help them get a roof above their heads.
+Prime Minister Narendra Modi on Wednesday lashed out at previous governments, saying the poor had to bear the brunt of their ''wrong'' policies and intentions.
+He said the poor people never believed in the past that the government will help them get a roof over their heads.

 The prime minister specifically criticised the state's previous Samajwadi Party government for its alleged failure to take advantage of the Prime Minister Awas Yojna (Gramin) after its launch in 2016.